+'''

-prod ver nastran example acid=123
+nast ver example acid=123

+'''

 This job will be permitted to start.
 Since a regular expression was not defined, any non-null account ID is valid.

 For the following examples, assume the following line is set in the command initialization file and an account ID is not defined in any RC file: